Maximum Likelihood Estimation of Optimal Receiver Operating Characteristic Curves from Likelihood Ratio Observations: Conclusions and future directions

-A BHT is the same as a binary input channel (BIC).
+A BHT is equivalent to a binary input channel.
 Work of Blackwell and others working on the comparison of experiments has led to canonical channel descriptions that are equivalent to the ROC curve, such as the Blackwell measure.
 The Blackwell measure is the distribution of the posterior probability that hypothesis $H_0$ is true for equal prior probabilities $1/2$ for the hypotheses.
 See \cite{GoelaRaginsky20} and references therein.
 It may be of interest to explore estimation of various canonical channel descriptions besides the ROC under various metrics.